projecttacoma/fqm-execution/README.md

 #### Arguments

 - `measureBundle`: Bundle containing a FHIR Measure and its dependent Libraries.
 FHIR ValueSets may be included as well.
-- `patientBundles`: Array of FHIR Bundles containing patient data
+- `patientBundles`: Array of FHIR Bundles containing patient data.
-- `options` (optional): Object of calculation options (see below)
+- `options` (optional): Object of calculation options (see below).
-- `valueSetCache` (optional): Array of FHIR ValueSet resources to use for calculation
+- `valueSetCache` (optional): Array of FHIR ValueSet resources to use for calculation.

 #### Calculation Options